bright/new-www/content/blog/offline-first-app-guide-for-startups-app-owners-case-studies.md

 Tech used by doctors, nurses and other caregivers has to be a reliable tool that supports their actions and helps them eliminate mistakes.
 Remember, the patient's health is at risk here.

-Let’s imagine an app for hospital staff that enables them to submit information about patients' vital signs measures, taken medicine, etc. **Hospital staff should be able to provide that with a phone or tablet on the go in patients' rooms no matter the internet connection**.
+Let’s imagine an app for care homes staff that enables them to submit information about patients' vital signs measures, taken medicine, etc. **Caregivers should be able to provide that with a phone or tablet on the go in patients' rooms no matter the internet connection**.
 Then the data should be synchronized as soon as the internet connection is sufficient.
-So other members of the hospital staff are well aware of the patient’s actual state.
+So other care providers and family members are well aware of the patient’s actual state.
 That's why offline mode is a crucial feature for healthcare.

 **Check out the actual case study of [healthcare eMAR software solution](/projects/emar-healthcare-solution/) with an offline mode that we helped to build**.